Ancylostoma braziliense

 Ancylostoma braziliense is a species of hookworm belonging to the genus Ancylostoma.
 It is an intestinal parasite of domestic cats and dogs.
 Severe infection is often fatal to these pets, especially in puppies and kittens.
 The infection is particularly endemic in the southern United States.
 It is most often confused with the zoonotic hookworm species Ancylostoma ceylanicum because of their uncanny resemblance.

-Ancyclostoma braziliense larvae can cause accidental infection in humans called cutaneous larval migration or creeping eruption, which produces severe itching in the skin.
+Ancylostoma braziliense larvae can cause accidental infection in humans called cutaneous larval migration or creeping eruption, which produces severe itching in the skin.
 It is the most common skin infection in tropical region, particularly along the beaches of the Caribbean.

 Discovery and history

 When A. braziliense was described by Gomes de Faria in 1910, and A. ceylanicum by Arthur Looss in 1911, the two species were regarded as synonymous because of their apparent similarities in almost all respect.
 Especially in 1913, comparison of specimens from human, dog, cat and lion infections in India led to the conclusion that they were definitely of the same species.
 In 1915 Gomes de Faria realised that the two were distinct species based on their anatomical structures.
 Till 1921 the two hookworms were accepted as a two valid species.
 However, in 1922 Gordon made an exhaustive comparison from specimens collected in Brazil, South Africa and India, and his conclusion was that there were no significant distinction.
 Other parasitologists were also convinced of this so that the two names were again considered synonymous.
 In 1951 Biocca made an elaborate study on different hookworms in the collection of London School of Hygiene and Tropical Medicine, the Liverpool School of Tropical Medicine and personal collections.
 He finally identified the defining characters between the two for classifying them as distinct species, which eventually gained general acceptance.